garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ This is harder.
 If you have 2 sites, try to split the work appropriately to minimise dependency.
 Replicate the physical board via a digital board.
 ^ If you're fully distributed, it's really hard.
 You lose a lot of physical signals and have to rely more on the digital tooling.

+---

+# Common Question
+## Why can't items flow backwards?

+^ Items flowing backwards mess up a bunch of the visual feedback (and some of the metrics).
+Hard to see stuff blocking etc.